Gopikank/cloud_computing_p1/README.md

 examination question papers, with a strict submit → lock → admin-access → exam → public-release timeline.

+> This README documents of the project, before the
+> access tiers were changed so the Setter regains access alongside the
+> Admin.
+In this version, once a Setter submits a paper, they can **never**
+> open it again themselves — they see it unlock for everyone else on
+> exactly the same schedule as a stranger would.

 ## Timeline

 The Question Setter enters two times: **Exam Start** and **Public Release**.